Symbiotic fungus in Trichopherophyton ?

 hyphae vaguely seen in Fig.4 as thin dark lines could as well belong to

-What needs to be done with higher resolution is to show that
+What has to be done with higher resolution is to show that

 T.N.
 Taylor